Details of the Council's local welfare assistance scheme. Eligibility criteria and how to apply for a support grant or emergency loan.

 If you are a current client of one of the following departments and organisations, please contact them to make an assisted application:

-Trusted partners list (pdf 51kb opens in new window) Top of page
+Trusted partners list (pdf 51kb opens in new window)

 There are three different methods that your assistance will be paid to you if your application is successful: